 Note (ii): A women only road race can be staged by having separate women's and men's start times.
-The time differential should be chosen to prevent any possibility of assistance, pacing or interference, especially on courses involving more than one lap of the same section of the course. \Initial record to be recognised after 1 January 2018.
+The time differential should be chosen to prevent any possibility of assistance, pacing or interference, especially on courses involving more than one lap of the same section of the course.
+Initial record to be recognised after 1 January 2018.
+The performances shall be equal to or better than 13:10 (men) and 14:45 (women), and if no such performances are achieved in 2018, the best performances of 2018 are recognised on 1 January 2019.